ShiloBuchnik/game-of-life/README.md

 This class is named after **'Game of Life'** (also 'Life'), the most famous cellular automaton, devised by John Horton Conway.

-The **rule** of every life-like cellular automaton can be broken down into:
+The **rule** of every Life-like cellular automaton can be broken down into:
 - Amount of neighbors for a _dead_ cell in order for it to be "_born_".
 - Amount of neighbors for a _live_ cell in order for it to "_survive_".